neil7057/beach_hut_society/README.md

 * Contact form.
 * Search facility.
 * Sign Up and login functionality.
-* Access to Create, Edit and Delete of site elements are controlled by user status and permissions.
+* Access to Create, Edit and Delete database records are controlled by user status and permissions.
 * There are links to social media.
 * The site is clean and uncluttered and follows a Beach theme.